Mwong5940/COVID19-Data-2020-2022/README.md

 An exploration of COVID-19 data from January, 2020 to May, 2022.

-"Covid Data Exploration" shows SQL code used to explore the global death and infection rates rates.
+"COVID Data Exploration" shows SQL code used to explore the global death and infection rates rates.

-"Covid Data Visualization" shows SQL code used to gather data to visualize into a Tableau dashboard.
+"COVID Data Visualization" shows SQL code used to gather data to visualize into a Tableau dashboard.

 Data Source retrieved from https://ourworldindata.org/covid-deaths.